 In this article, you will learn about the top 9 foods that help fight inflammation.
 Plus, how to incorporate them into your diet.
 Above all, almost daily, I am often asked which foods reduce inflammation.
 So, I discuss which foods reduce inflammation and why.
-Therefore, I composed this resource.
+Therefore, I composed this resource of anti-inflammatory food.
 It’s important to have a list of foods that fight inflammation handy.

 Which Foods Fight Inflammation?

 Firstly, as more and more people find themselves struggling with autoimmune diseases, chronic inflammation is becoming a more common ailment.

-For example, when our microbiome bacteria are in the wrong place, inflammation will continue until the source of that irritation is eradicated.
+For example, when our microbiome bacteria are in the wrong place, gut inflammation will continue until the source of that irritation is eradicated.

 List of Foods That Fight Inflammation

 Most importantly, how can we fight that inflammation?
 Certainly, with the foods that we choose to eat.
 Food nourishes us.
 Food can heal us.